DeepSpeed Data Efficiency: A composable library that makes better use of data, increases training efficiency, and improves model quality

 Table 1: GPT-3 1.3B pretraining data consumption and average evaluation accuracy on 19 tasks.

-Table 2: BERT-Large pretraining data consumption and average finetuning accuracy on 4 tasks.
+Table 2: BERT-Large pretraining data consumption and average GLUE finetuning score on 8 tasks.

 Efficient Data Routing via Random Layerwise Token Dropping